Project Shaakichiuwaanaan

 • 146 Mt to 231 Mt at 1.0% to 1.5% Li2O.

-The Exploration Target was completed by BBA Engineering Ltd., a consultant independent of the Company, and reported in accordance with NI 43-101 and Clause 17 of the JORC Code on August 5, 2024.
+The Exploration Target was completed by BBA Engineering Ltd. (“BBA”), a consultant independent of the Company, and reported in accordance NI 43-101 and with Clause 17 of the JORC Code on August 5, 2024.

 * The Exploration Target information for the Shaakichiuwaanaan Project was compiled and approved by Mr. Darren L. Smith, M.Sc., P.Geo., a Qualified Person under NI 43-101 and a Competent Person under JORC.
 Mr. Smith is a registered member of the Ordre des Géologues du Québec and the Association of Professional Engineers and Geoscientists of Alberta.